tnkfactory/ios-sdk-rwd2/iOS_Guide_en.md

 }
 ```

-you can set OfferwallEventListener to AdOfferwallView.offerwallListener or AdOfferwallViewController.offerwallListener. see below example.
+You can set OfferwallEventListener to AdOfferwallView.offerwallListener or AdOfferwallViewController.offerwallListener. see below example.

 ```swift
 // Swift